 Kimolos is located on the southwestern side of the complex of beautiful islands known as the Cyclades.
-It is at a distance of 87 nautical miles from the port of Piraeus, with which is connected with conventional ships and speedboats.
+It is a distance of just 87 nautical miles from the port of Piraeus, with which is connected with conventional ships and speedboats.
 The distance is covered from 4.5 to 7.5 hours, depending on the ship, since it also stops at the islands Kythnos, Serifos, Sifnos and probably Milos.

 Kimolos has a Citizens’ Service Centre (KEP), an infirmary with two doctors and an ambulance, pharmacy, heliport, one of the safest in the Cyclades, biological cleaning of wastes, landfill waste area, police station, Post Office and Hellenic Post Bank, two ATMs, bus, taxi, sea taxi, gas station, hotels, apartments-rooms to let and stores.

 Getting off the ferry, on the right side of the peer, there is an information point, where you can get some printed material.